semacu/2022-intro-command-line/README.md

 **MacOS**: to start the command line go to `Applications` -> `Utilities` -> `Terminal`.
 Alternatively, in your keyboard press the Command button and the space bar  simultaneously, type "Terminal" (as you type it should auto-fill) and double click "Terminal" in the left sidebar

 **Windows**: computers with Windows do not automatically have a Unix command line program installed.
-To install the Unix command line in Windows, follow the video and instructions available in the Windows tab in [here](https://carpentries.github.io/workshop-template/#shell)
+To install the Unix command line in Windows, follow this [video](https://www.youtube.com/watch?v=339AEqk9c-8) and/or the instructions available in the Windows tab [here](https://carpentries.github.io/workshop-template/#shell)

+## Introducing the command line

 ## License